ceedon/sw-forestry/_drafts/tributaries-ep-2-the-polarity-between-theory-and-practice.md

 date: 2019-12-17 14:42:27 +0000
 author: Alastair Steward & Chris Donnelly
 author-twitter: ''
 title: 'Tributaries, Ep.
-2: The Polarity Between Theory and Practice'
+3: The Purpose of 1:1s'
 image: "/uploads/janko-ferlic-specialdaddy-sfL_QOnmy00-unsplash.jpg"
 excerpt: As with most polarities, theory and practice are often taken to be two independent, distinct “things”, each with its own dogma and acolytes.
 What’s the difference,